cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

    requested add-ons and their quantities, I suspect
 3. Bookings have a service id, and from that the duration was implied.
 But now services can have variable duration, so Booking will carry its duration explicitly.

+# Wed 5 Jun 2024

+Working on the domain logic, yesterday I added a `ServiceRequest` type, that wrapped a plain `serviceId`, and added more context like the service options and add-ons.
+But I specified the service and options and add-ons using ids.
+The domain logic works better with the full objects, not the ids.
+I guess I am of a mind to use ids because some part of my mind is thinking about the HTTP endpoints that are eventually going to front this logic.
+So I think I need to resist this temptation, and see what happens to by business logic when it has full objects to deal with.

+## Support for services that are "classes"

+I worked into a test case of a yoga studio with two instructors and two rooms.
+I tried to show that if one of the rooms was full, the booking I was trying to make was impossible.
+But the availability logic found _a_ room available, so was happy to proceed.
+So what I need is to check availability against a particular instructor and a particular room.
+There is a domain concept called "class" in this case, a yoga class.
+I would model a class more generally as a resource group.

+Might a yoga studio now be a bit different to resourcing that I have done here to fore.
+The car wash and delivery companies work to time slots.
+Personal training tries to fill the day.
+But a third type of resourcing is a published time table.
+These would be basically pre-allocated non-fungible resources to a service.
+I think I can model this without too much compromise with what I currently have.

+1. We have two instructors and a large room and a small room
+2. We can have two yoga sessions at 18.00, one in the large room, one in the small room
+3. These could be modelled as two services, with assigned rooms and instructors.
+   (Careful, what about changes thru time)
+4. One service would be called Asthanga yoga with Mike and the other Hatha yoga with Mete
+5. Suggests by the way that either services need to have a start and end date, or there is a missing concept, because when the instructor changes, the service will have to be re-resourced, and renamed, which will affect past bookings linked to the service
+6. So with these two named services, I can book one or the other.
+7. How do I fix the start time to 18.00?
+All the resources involved will have resource availability of "all day"

+There does seem to be at least three ways to express times available:

+1. Time slots.
+Good for mobile services (doctor visit, mobile car wash and dog treatments, deliveries).
+We can be there between 9am and 11am
+2. Any time of day, or sections of the day, and the booker chooses.
+What's a good name for this?
+ChatGPT suggests 'Flexible Scheduling'
+3. Timetable.
+A service might be available at 9am, 13.00 and 17.00.
+A particular yoga session for example.

+If a service has time slots, then 1 and 3 are the same?
+The fact that `Service` as the boolean `requiresTimeslot` suggests that maybe this is true.
+Drop this boolean and add an optional array of `TimeSlot` to `Service` and we're good?

+So, concluding: services to have optional time slots, and the ability to express a need for one or more fungible and non-fungible resources.
+Also, services to have start and end dates (or versions?) to handle changes over time.

+This way, and service that starts at 18.00 that requires Mike and the Small Room, is "Yoga with Mike in the Small Room"